SuadeLabs/fire/documentation/properties/type.md

 As defined in Appendix 2: PRA Rulebook: CRR Firms: (CRR) Article 124E

 > An association or a cooperative of natural persons that exists with the sole purpose of granting its members the use of a primary residence in the property securing the loans.

+### property_spe

+As defined in Appendix 2: PRA Rulebook: CRR Firms: (CRR) Article 124E

+> An entity created specifically to finance and/or operate immovable property

 ### sme